-Ever wonder what you should have in your tackle box?
-Well wonder no longer.
 This should be the only list you require for an ice fishing tackle box that covers all presentations and aspects related to the vertical presentation.
-Any species, any mood, any water clarity, and the only thing left to do is tie off to a spool of fishing line or your trusted ice rod!
+Any species, any mood, any water clarity, and the only thing left to do is tie off to a spool of fishing line or your favourite ice rod.

 Gliding baits are quite possibly the most productive ice fishing innovation to hit the hard water in recent years.
 Rapala set the standard high with their original jigging rap; its gliding erratic action got baits away from centre covering more water.
 The vertical presentation is limited to jerks and pauses in an upward direction allowing the bait to fall below.
 Rapala changed this as the gliding action can cover 2-3 feet on either direction of where it was dropped vertically.
 Your presentation should include jigging with 6-12” strokes while following your bait back down on a controlled slack line.
 Many manufacturers have created their own versions: